As an HMS faculty member, you need access to HMS resources. Follow the steps below to get started.

 HMS offers O2, a high-performance computing cluster (HPCC) serving the diverse research requirements and workflows within the HMS community.
 These requirements include big and small projects in next-gen sequencing analysis, molecular dynamics, mathematical modeling, image analysis, proteomics, and other areas.
 You may request an O2 HPCC account at the following URL: https://rc.hms.harvard.edu.

 HMS Research Information Technology Services (RITS)

-Research Information Technology Solutions works collaboratively with researchers to identify, design, and deliver a wide range of technological solutions to meet the dynamic research needs of the HMS community.
+Research Information Technology Solutions works collaboratively with researchers to identify, design, and deliver a wide range of technological solutions to meet the HMS community's dynamic research needs.
 More info can be found at the following URL: https://rits.hms.harvard.edu/.

 HMS Data Management and Best Practices

-Effective data management is critical for accurate labeling and access of data during all stages of a research project.
+Effective data management is critical for accurate labeling and data access during all stages of a research project.
 Data management best practices often change throughout the different stages in the data lifecycle.
 More info about effective data management can be found at the following URL: https://datamanagement.hms.harvard.edu/.